-...
-Models to build a package from

-package String of the package name to create

-wd character string with a working directory where to create a subdirectory accord-

-ing to modName.
-When specified, a subdirectory named after the "modName.d" will be created and populated with a C file, a dynamic loading library, plus various other working files.
-If missing, the files are created (and removed) in the temporary directory, and the RxODE DLL for the model is created in the current directory named rx????platform, for example rx_129f8f97fb94a87ca49ca8dafe691e1e_i386.dll action Type of action to take after package is created license is the type of license for the package.

-name Full name of author

-fields A named list of fields to add to DESCRIPTION, potentially overriding default values.
-See use_description() for how you can set personalized defaults using package options this function returns nothing and is used for its side effects rxpois 87 rxpois
+Models to build a package from package String of the package name to create wd character string with a working directory where to create a subdirectory accord- ing to modName.
+When specified, a subdirectory named after the "modName.d" will be created and populated with a C file, a dynamic loading library, plus var- ious other working files.
+If missing, the files are created (and removed) in the temporary directory, and the rxode2 DLL for the model is created in the current directory named rx????platform, for example rx_129f8f97fb94a87ca49ca8dafe691e1e_i386.dl1 action Type of action to take after package is created license is the type of license for the package. name Full name of author fields A named list of fields to add to DESCRIPTION, potentially overriding default values.
+See use_description() for how you can set personalized defaults using package options.